High-pressure water jets help remove dirt and grime, making professional washes worth the cost.

 Car wash prices vary widely depending on the service’s location.
 Providers in urban areas charge more because their services often include premium car detailing options.
 In addition, car wash places in urban areas have to cover higher rent and operational costs than those in smaller towns.

 Some areas in the US are also prone to droughts, which can affect the total cost of running a car wash.
-For instance, California, one of the drought-prone states in the US, imposed strict environmental regulations and water restrictions, charging residents and businesses extra fees for high water usage.
+For instance, California, one of the drought-prone states, imposed strict environmental regulations and water restrictions, charging residents and businesses extra fees for high water usage.
 This makes car wash services more expensive than in other states.

 Car wash type